Kaiser Steel: Sourcing raw materials

 The complete steelmaking process requires significant amounts of energy.
-Thankfully for the Fontana plant, hydroelectric plants at Hoover Dam and more locally at Lytle Creek could provide a baseline of cheap and reliable electric power.
+The Fontana plant, hydroelectric plants at Hoover Dam and more locally at Lytle Creek could provide a baseline of less expensive and reliable electric power.

 However, as an integrated mill, the plant would need regular shipments of raw materials to produce pig iron, which would then be refined into (primary) steel.
 The first requirement would be the iron ore itself.
 On that count, Fontana's location provided an advantage; plentiful iron deposits existed throughout the nearby Mojave Desert, even in San Bernardino County.
 For initial production, Kaiser Steel quickly purchased an iron mine near Kelso, California outright.
 Known as the "Vulcan Mine", it would serve as the mill's primary source of ore until 1948.

 The next requirement would be limestone or dolomite.
 Either rock can be ground down and added to a blast furnace as a metallurgical flux, maintaining an ideal chemistry in the furnace while also binding the ore's waste minerals into slag.
 This ingredient posed no problem for the Kaiser plant either, as both rocks available nearby from various quarries in California and Nevada.

 The mill would require one more input though: abundant metallurgical coal, which would be converted to coke first, then added to the blast furnace.
 With no available deposits within Southern California, or even neighboring Arizona and Nevada, sourcing coal would be one of the plant's main challenges throughout its lifetime.
 At first, Kaiser Steel would be forced to look as far as Sunnyside, Utah, specifically Utah Fuel Company Mine No. 2, which Kaiser would lease entirely in 1943.

 In combination, Kaiser Steel's logistical costs (measured in ton-miles (Note: Tonnage shipped of a given material multiplied by the distance to ship, often normalized to a final result such as one ton of product at the customer's point of delivery.
 This allows directly comparing and combining logistical demands for different materials and locations.)) did not doom the plant to failure.
 Flux and iron ore were particularly economical, and versus competitors, the cost of transporting finished steel from Fontana to the California coast was insignificant.
 The mill's coal costs, however, would largely negate these advantages.
 With costlier coal than any other blast furnace in the US, the plant would have to excel operationally to survive in the market.